Nazuna-io/notebook-cat/README.md

 Future features and improvements planned for notebook-cat:

-1. **Interactive Mode**: Add an interactive CLI mode for easier use without having to remember all command line options
+1. ~~**Interactive Mode**: Add an interactive CLI mode for easier use without having to remember all command line options~~ (Implemented via Web UI)
+2. **Enhanced Web UI**: Add more features to the web interface, such as custom file grouping and preview
-2. **PDF Support**: Add support for extracting text from PDF files
+3. **PDF Support**: Add support for extracting text from PDF files

 ## Example Output Report
 ```